DeepMind-Craft/ANPR/README.md

 ## 🌟 Project Overview

-**Automatic Number Plate Detection (ANPR)** is a Python-based system that uses **YOLO object detection** and **OCR** to detect and recognize vehicle number plates in real-time.
+**Automatic Number Plate Detection (ANPR)** is a Python-based system using **YOLO object detection** and **OCR** to detect and recognize vehicle number plates in real-time.

-This system can be deployed in:
+It can be deployed in various real-world scenarios:
-- 🏠 **Residential complexes** – Log and allow registered vehicles automatically
+- 🏠 **Homes / Gated Communities** – Log vehicles entering and exiting automatically
-- 🏢 **Malls & Offices** – Track visitor vehicles easily
+- 🏢 **Malls & Offices** – Keep track of visitors’ vehicles
-- 🚔 **Security / Hit-and-run detection** – Capture number plates of vehicles in restricted areas
+- 🚔 **Security / Hit-and-Run Detection** – Capture number plates of unauthorized or suspicious vehicles
-- 🅿️ **Parking management** – Automate vehicle entry and exit logs
+- 🅿️ **Parking Management** – Automate parking entries and exits

-It works within a **limited distance** to ensure high accuracy and efficiency.
+The system works within a **limited distance**, ensuring high accuracy without unnecessary processing.

 ---